curran/screencasts/introToD3/README.md

 ![](picFromEvent.png)

-The YouTube Video was recorded at a free event held at Galvanize in San Francisco on April 30, 2015.
+The [video for this tutorial](http://www.galvanize.com/) was recorded at a free event held in San Francisco on April 30, 2015.
 Many thanks to [@enjalot](https://twitter.com/enjalot) and the [Bay Area D3 Meetup Group](http://www.meetup.com/Bay-Area-d3-User-Group/) for helping organize the event.
+Also big thanks to [Galvanize](http://www.galvanize.com/) for donating the great space for the evening.

 Correction from screencast: Mike Bostock is no longer at the New York Times, see this twitterstorm https://twitter.com/mbostock/status/595252571658260481